Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Introduction

-The growing availability of diverse, multichannel, and multiwavelength solar observational data, together with advances in machine learning (ML) techniques, has spurred numerous ML-based approaches for SEP forecasting \cite{Whitman20235161, Dayeh2024SW,Kasapis2022SW}.
+The growing availability of diverse, multichannel, and multiwavelength solar observational data, together with advances in machine learning (ML) techniques, has spurred numerous ML-based approaches for SEP forecasting \cite{Kasapis2022SW,Whitman20235161, Dayeh2024SW}.
 ML models typically incorporate features such as solar flare characteristics, CME parameters, and photospheric magnetic field descriptors, such as the space-weather HMI active region patches (SHARP).
 These models have demonstrated competitive or superior predictive performance compared with traditional empirical or physics-based models, improving operational timeliness and accuracy.
-For instance, convolutional neural networks, support vector machines, and ensemble tree-based methods have been used to predict SEP occurrence probabilities and intensities by leveraging feature sets including flare X-ray flux, CME speed and width, and magnetic field proxies \cite{Kasapis2022SW,lavasa2021assessing,boubrahimi2017prediction}.
+For instance, convolutional neural networks, support vector machines, and ensemble tree-based methods have been used to predict SEP occurrence probabilities and intensities by leveraging feature sets including flare X-ray flux, CME speed and width, and magnetic field proxies \cite{boubrahimi2017prediction,lavasa2021assessing,Kasapis2022SW}.
 Recent work by \citeA{Ji2025FeatureMapping} advances this field by proposing a novel framework that combines global feature mapping and multivariate time-series classification to enhance model interpretability and accuracy.

+This work is among the first to employ transformer architectures for SEP prediction in a multi-task deep learning setting.
+The use of transformers in heliophysics has previously been limited to solar flare forecasting \cite{Kaneda2022FlareTS,Abduallah2023FlareTransformer,Pelkum2024SolarTrans}, general-purpose representation learning given by the SuryaFM foundation model \cite{Roy2025Surya}, and continuum intensity prediction for solar active region emergence \cite{Tirona2026Forecasting}.
 Unlike conventional single-task learning frameworks, multi-task learning models jointly learn related prediction tasks by sharing latent representations, which improves generalization and mitigates overfitting, especially in data-constrained environments \cite{caruana1997multitask, Yu2017MTL,Crawshaw2020MultiTaskLW}.
 The inherently interconnected nature of solar eruptive phenomena, where flares, CMEs, and SEPs are physically and temporally coupled, naturally motivates multi-task learning approaches.
 To date, SEP prediction efforts have often treated SEP occurrence, flare forecasting, and CME characteristics as separate or sequential problems.
 However, joint modeling through multi-task learning can exploit shared underlying physics and temporal correlations, yielding more accurate and stable predictions.